oat-sa/taohub-articles/forge/Developer Guide/exported-files.md

 -   Response identifier
 -   Correctness of the answer.
 This column is a boolean to say if the response is true or false
 -   Candidate response (base 64 encoded)
--   The time when the test taker respond to the item
+-   The time when the test-taker respond to the item
--   Test taker login
+-   Test-taker login

 Monitoring Files
 ================